VidushaWijekoon/laravel-todo-app/README.md

 5.  database > seesder > insert Dataset
 6.  database > factories > create sample datas
 7. RouterServiceProvider > we can create URL directions

+Laravel Jetstream UI Auth

+create all the functions in services and using throught facade

+Use Facades for improve the security create facede create folder name

+1. main folder
+2. Facade Folder -> Bridge as a Data Tranfer
+3. Services Folder -> All the actions happening
+4. update composer.json -> inside autoload -> "domain\\": "domain/" composer dump-autoload